schumergrubermax/SmartLottery/README.md

  4. [Sublime Text](http://sublimetext.com) or any other text editor/IDE you already use
  5. [Git](https://git-scm.com/downloads)

+### Stage approach

+We will follow this example in multiple steps.
+Even if you cannot finish e.g. one of the programming tasks in time, you may always skip to the next branch and start with the previous step

 ### Project setup

+For windows users: use the Windows Powershell or Git Bash (right click in Explorer, open Git Bash here)

 1. In a destination of your choice, e.g. your desktop or `~/code/`, clone this repository with `git clone <repository url>` or download it
-2. Navigate with terminal to the folder `SmartLottery` you just created.
+2. Navigate with terminal to the folder you just cloned.
+Type `cd SmartLottery`.
 From now on, all commands shown should be executed inside this `SmartLottery` directory.
-3. Inside this folder run `npm install -g ethereumjs-testrpc` to install the testrpc client. testrpc is a node.js based Ethereum client, especially useful for testing and development purposes by simulating a full Ethereum client.
+3. If you haven't already, run `npm install -g ethereumjs-testrpc` to install the testrpc client. testrpc is a node.js based Ethereum client, especially useful for testing and development purposes by simulating a full Ethereum client.
 Be patient as installation may take some time.

 That's it, you are ready to roll!